Xilma/MovieApp/README.md

 ## Pre-requisites
 1. An API Key from (https://api.themoviedb.org).
 One needs to have a registered account in order to request for an API key.
-Note: Replace your API key in the following location: app/src/main/java/android/example/com/movieapp/utils/ApiUtils.java
+Note: Replace your API key in the following location: gradle.properties

 2. Android API target of 19 and above.